Dad, Gabino, was born on February 19th, 1892 and passed away on September 27th, 1974. He was 21 years older than Mom who was born in 1913

 This is the town that Dad came from in 1921 when he crossed over to TX thru Eagle Pass.

 But this is not definite proof these are his brothers as it does not say where they born or who their parents are.
-But their ages at this time, 1888 and 1886, are close to Dad’s age and I do recall him telling me about having his brothers work with him at the slaughterhouse somewhere in the old country.
+But their birth years at this time, 1888 and 1886, are close to Dad’s age and I do recall him telling me about having his brothers work with him at the slaughterhouse somewhere in the old country.

 Dad also had a cousin, Gumesindo Perez, living in Colton, that he used to visit and took us along for the ride.
 Never knew how we were related, just that we were.
 In 2019 I came across some records that had clues as to how we were related.
 Dad’s Mom, Espiridiona Rios, had parents listed on her death registration as Sostenes Rios and Jesusa Saucedo.
 Then on her baptism record, these same parents are listed again.
 When I was searching for info on the Perez clan, I came across a baptism record for Lázara Rios and her parents were listed as Sostenes Rios and Jesusa Saucedo.
 This would mean that Espiridiona and Lázara were sisters.
 Lázara had a daughter, Eulogia Rios, who wound up marrying Pomposo Perez.
 One of their children was Gumesindo Perez, Dad’s cousin.
 So now this would explain how we came to be related to the Perez clan from Colton.
 Through some of this new information I found that Dad had a bunch of uncles and aunts, 9 siblings altogether.
 Espiridiona 1846-1904, Lázara 1849, Juan de la Cruz 1853, Dionisio 1858-1901, Asuncion 1861, Arcadia 1859, Eustacio 1864, Amada 1866, and Sebastian 1869.
 Dad’s abuelos were Sostenes Rios 1808-1896, and Jesusa Saucedo 1832-1892.
 Sostenes’ parents were Sebastian Rios and Sezaria Sushayta.
 Jesusa’s parents were Elenterio Saucedo and Maria del Jesus Valerio